 In April 2019 a petition, signed by over 1100 City residents, went before the Court of Common Council, expressing lack of confidence in the City’s Standards regime.
 The wording and background information are below.

 On 24 May the new chair of the Standards Committee wrote to all petitioners arguing that they had misunderstood.
 See her letter here

 On 28 May the chairs of the Barbican Association and Golden Lane Residents Association responded.
 See their letter: Response to chair of standards committee

 The Chair of the Standards Committee responded on 29 May: Further response from chair of standards to residents and Graeme Harrower, a supportive common councilman from a business ward, wrote about the affair to the Court of Common Council on 30 May: Email from Graeme Harrower CC 30 May

-For background to the petition please see:
+Background to the petition

 “City of London Corporation caught in ‘gagging’ row after referring resident councillor to City of London Police”